YouTube

 Most of the bars serve cocktails but there are only 2 places that can really be considered true cocktail bars;

-The observatory, Grand Central Hotel – Head to this bar at the top of the Grand Central Hotel for great cocktails and the best views of the city.
-Be sure to book as its often table service only.
-Also special shout out to Margot or Rita’s but can be quiet.
+• The observatory, Grand Central Hotel – Head to this bar at the top of the Grand Central Hotel for great cocktails and the best views of the city.
+Be sure to book as it’s often table service only.
+Also, a special shout-out to Margot or Rita, but they can be quiet.

 CATHEDRAL QUARTER

-The Duke of York, best authentic bar and outside drinking
+• The Duke of York: the best authentic bar, and outside drinking

-The Harp Bar, the best for live music
+• The Harp Bar: Best for live music

-McHughs Bar, Opened in 1711 it’s the oldest pub in NI & oldest building in Belfast
+• McHughs Bar: Opened in 1711, the oldest pub in NI & the oldest building in Belfast

 CITY CENTRE

-A little less goes on here than the Cathedral Quarter but still plenty of options.
+A little less goes on here than in the Cathedral Quarter, but still plenty of options.

 Margot, decent cocktails and small bites

-Sweet Afton, a traditional pub in the new up and coming Linen Quarter.
+Sweet Afton is a traditional pub in the new up-and-coming Linen Quarter.

-Crown Bar, originally a Victorian gin palace the Crown bar is probably Belfast’s most established bars.
-From the outside it looks like bothing more than a pub but is steeped in history dating back to 1826 and now owned by the National Trust.
+Crown Bar, originally a Victorian gin palace, is probably Belfast’s most established bar.
+From the outside, it looks like nothing more than a pub, but it is steeped in history, dating back to 1826 and now owned by the National Trust.

 SHAFTSBURY SQUARE & DUBLIN ROAD

-This is where all the old timers spent their weekends but in saying that it has continued to stand the test of time.
-Here you will see everything from the popular club Alibi to Weatherspoons;
+This is where all the old timers spent their weekends, but in saying that, it has continued to stand the test of time.
+Here you will see everything from the popular club Alibi to Wetherspoons.

-Benedicts, If you like you happy hardcore, tattoos and tight t shirts then head to Benedicts.
+Benedicts, if you like your happy hardcore, tattoos, and tight t-shirts, then head to Benedicts.
 Might have visited myself a few times….
 It also houses a hotel upstairs.

 Alibi.
-If you fancy wearing your white Gucci T or you Balenciaga’s then there’s only one place in town for you.
+If you fancy wearing your white Gucci T or your Balenciaga’s, then there’s only one place in town for you.

 LATE NIGHT – Thompsons Garage, City Centre